rickhull/mruby_tools/README.md

 a standalone binary executable `examples/hello_world`, which will then be executed with the customary output shown.

+Once mruby has been built by rake, it will not be built again by rake as long as `libmruby.a` is present.

 ### *rubygems*

 Only use this if you have an existing mruby built and installed.  `mrbt` will